RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Introduction

-In this paper, we propose the attentive and progressive LDM, termed \framework, a novel, training-free framework aimed at enhancing HR image quality while speeding up the generation process.
-Specifically, \framework decomposes the denoising process of LDMs into two stages: (\textbf{i}) attentive training-resolution (TR) denoising, and (\textbf{ii}) progressive HR denoising.
-The first stage aims to generate a latent representation of a high-quality image at the training resolution through the proposed attentive guidance, which is implemented via a novel parameter-free self-attention mechanism to improve structural consistency.
+In this paper, we propose \framework, a novel \underline{rep}rogramming framework for pretrained \underline{LDM}s that is capable of generating high-quality, high-resolution images while keeping high-efficiency; see Fig.~\ref{fig:models_illustration}(e).
+Specifically, \framework decomposes the denoising process of LDMs into two stages: (\textbf{i}) an \moduleone stage, and (\textbf{ii}) a progressive upsampling stage.
+The first stage aims to generate a latent representation of a high-quality image at the training resolution through the proposed \moduleone, which is implemented via a novel training-free self-attention mechanism (TFSA) to improve structural consistency\footnote{ In this paper, \textit{structural consistency} refers to the plausibility of the overall scene layout and the realism of object structures within an image.
+Specifically, a reasonable layout should follow logical spatial relationships—for example, the sky should appear above the ground—while realistic object structures should conform to common sense, such as a cat having four legs rather than five. }.
 The second stage aims to progressively upsample the resolution in the pixel space rather than latent space, which can alleviate the severe artifacts caused by the latent space upsampling.
 By leveraging the effective initialization from the first stage, \framework can perform denoising in the second stage with significantly fewer steps, enhancing the overall efficiency with $5\times$ speedup.
-Extensive experimental results demonstrate the effectiveness and efficiency of \framework in generating HR images over the state-of-the-art baselines.
+Extensive experimental results demonstrate the effectiveness and efficiency of \framework in generating HR images over the SOTA baselines.

-\paragraph{Contributions.} The contributions of this work are summarized as follows. (\textbf{i}) We propose \framework, a novel, training-free framework aimed at enhancing the HR high-quality generation while accelerating the generation process. (\textbf{ii}) We propose attentive guidance, which can utilize a novel parameter-free self-attention to improve the structural consistency of the latent representation towards high-quality images at the training resolution. (\textbf{iii}) We propose progressively upsampling the resolution of latent representation in the pixel space, which can alleviate the artifacts caused by the latent space upsampling. (\textbf{iv}) Extensive experimental results demonstrate that the proposed \framework significantly outperforms the SOTA models in terms of image quality and inference time, emphasizing its great potential for real-world applications.
+The contributions of this work are summarized as follows. (\textbf{i}) We propose \framework, a novel framework for high-quality, high-efficiency, high-resolution image generation through reprogramming pretrained LDMs. (\textbf{ii}) We propose \moduleone, which can utilize a novel training-free self-attention to improve the structural consistency of the latent representation towards high-quality images at the training resolution. (\textbf{iii}) We propose progressively upsampling the resolution of latent representation in the pixel space, which can alleviate the artifacts caused by the latent space upsampling. (\textbf{iv}) Extensive experimental results demonstrate that the proposed \framework significantly outperforms the SOTA models in terms of image quality and inference time, emphasizing its great potential for real-world applications.